Video Analysis

 True black pixels

-These values reflect pixels where the sensor outputs a blank value due to very little light reaching the sensor in that area, causing the camera pipeline to clamp the value to black.
-The second true black value is "coincidentally" present in the very center of the drone.
-As the drone flies directly overhead, the ISP outputs frames that are entirely black, for reasons unrelated to the lone true black pixels, which I explain later.
-However, even after the sensor recovers and resets after displaying these black frames, the ISP continues to return true black values near the drone's last location, as the photons near the drone's last position remain heavily distorted.
+These true black pixels reflect areas where the sensor outputs a blank color value due to very little light reaching the sensor, causing the camera pipeline to clamp the value to black.
+The second true black value is remarkably present in the very center of the drone.
+For reasons unrelated to the lone true black pixels, which I explain later, the ISP outputs frames that are entirely black when the drone flies directly overhead.
+When the sensor begins to recover after displaying these black frames, the ISP continues to return true black values near the drone's last location, providing evidence that the photons near the drone's last position remain heavily distorted.
 This provides more evidence of the drone shifting the frequency of the light in its immediate area.
 No known propellerless or wingless propulsion technology can cause any of these phenomena.

-While describing the drone's in-person appearance, I mentioned that there was no warped light in the very center of the drone's core, and it appeared to either be the source or attractor of the light waves.
-Along with the second true black value being present in the very center of the drone, on this frame, when the drone's appearance on video starts to resemble how it looked in person, there is a visible difference in the luminance of the very center of the drone's core.
+AS I mentioned earlier, in person, there was no warped light in the very center of the drone's core, and it appeared to either be the source or attractor of the light waves.
+Along with the second true black value being present in the very center of the drone, once the drone's appearance on video begins to resemble how it looked in person, in this frame, there is a visible difference in the luminance of the very center of the drone's core.

 Time Discrepancy